 - Once you have shaped all the cookies, you should get 25-30 cookies from this mix, place the trays into the hot oven.
 Bake the cookies for 10 minutes, they should be a little soft in the middle.

-- Remove the cookies from the oven, place them on a wire cooling rack and allow to cool.
+- Remove the cookies from the oven, place the tray on a wire cooling rack and allow to cool for 10 minutes and set a little.
+After 10 minutes gently place the cookies directly onto the wire rack to completely set and cool.
 Once cool store in an airtight container.

 Notes